isc-projects/kea/doc/sphinx/arm/install.rst

 -  The MySQL client and the client development libraries, when using the ``--with-mysql`` configuration flag to build the Kea MySQL database backend.
 In this case, an instance of the MySQL server running locally or on a machine reachable over a network is required.
-   Running unit tests requires a local MySQL server.
+Note that running the unit tests requires a local MySQL server.

 -  The PostgreSQL client and the client development libraries, when using the ``--with-pgsql`` configuration flag to build the Kea PostgreSQL database backend.
-In this case, an instance of the PostgreSQL server running locally or on a machine reachable over a network is required.
-Running unit tests requires a local PostgreSQL server.
+In this case an instance of the PostgreSQL server running locally or on a machine reachable over a network is required.
+Note that running the unit tests requires a local PostgreSQL server.

--  The cpp-driver from DataStax, when using the ``--with-cql`` configuration flag to build Kea with the Cassandra database backend.
+-  The cpp-driver from DataStax is needed when using the ``--with-cql`` configuration flag to build Kea with the Cassandra database backend.
    In this case, an instance of the Cassandra server running locally or on a machine reachable over a network is required.
-Running unit tests requires a local Cassandra server.
+Note that running the unit tests requires a local Cassandra server.

--  The FreeRADIUS client library, if connecting to a RADIUS server.
+-  The FreeRADIUS client library is required to connect to a RADIUS server.
    This is specified using the ``--with-freeradius`` configuration switch.

--  Sysrepo v1.4.140 and libyang v1.0.240, when connecting to a Sysrepo datastore; earlier versions are no longer supported.
-When compiling from sources, the configure switches that can be used are ``--with-libyang`` and ``--with-sysrepo``, without any parameters.
-If these dependencies were installed in custom paths, the switches must be pointed to them.
+-  Sysrepo v1.4.140 and libyang v1.0.240 are needed to connect to a Sysrepo datastore.
+Earlier versions are no longer supported.
+When compiling from sources, the configure switches that can be used are ``--with-libyang`` and ``--with-sysrepo`` without any parameters.
+If these dependencies were installed in custom paths, point the switches to them.

+-  The MIT Kerberos 5 or Heimdal libraries are needed by Kea DDNS server to sign and verify DNS updates using GSS-TSIG.
+The configuration switch which enables this functionality is ``--with-gssapi`` without any parameters.
+If these dependencies were installed in custom paths, point the switch to them.

--  googletest (version 1.8 or later), when using the ``--with-gtest`` configuration option to build the unit tests.
+-  googletest (version 1.8 or later) is required when using the ``--with-gtest`` configuration option to build the unit tests.

 -  The documentation generation tools `Sphinx <https://www.sphinx-doc.org/>`_,